Taingchilim/AWS_SecurityHub_Workshop/content/4-cleanup/_index.md

 +++
-title = "Dọn dẹp tài nguyên"
+title = "Clean up resources"
 date = 2021-07-07T21:33:20+07:00
 weight = 4
 chapter = false
 pre = "<b>4. </b>"
 +++

-Ở phần này, bạn sẽ tắt AWS Security Hub để không phát sinh chi phí cho tài khoản AWS của bạn ( Phần lớn chi phí của việc bật Security Hub đến từ AWS Config ).
-Tuy nhiên, nếu bạn đang triển khai trên môi trường production, bạn nên để AWS Security Hub hoạt động để giúp bạn quản lý an ninh tài khoản tốt hơn.
+In this section, you will disable AWS Security Hub so there is no cost to your AWS account (Most of the cost of enabling Security Hub comes from AWS Config ).
+However, if you are deploying to production, we recommend leaving AWS Security Hub running to help you better manage account security.

-1. **Bỏ kích hoạt AWS Security Hub**
+#### Deactivate AWS Security Hub

-    - Truy cập vào Security Hub Management Console
+1. Access to Security Hub Management Console
-    - Chọn Settings ở thanh bên trái
+     - Select Settings in the left sidebar

-    - Trong trang **Settings** ở bên phải, chọn tab General
+2. In the **Settings** page on the right, select the General tab
-    - Cuộn xuống dưới cùng và chọn Disable AWS Security Hub
+     - Scroll to the bottom and select Disable AWS Security Hub
-    - Trong prompt, chọn Disable AWS Security Hub
+     - In the prompt, select Disable AWS Security Hub